microsoft/GraphView/DeveloperGuide.md

 sorted result: []
 ```
-- **Step 3**: Move it out from the graph, remove all the related edges:
+- **Step 3**: Move it out from the graph, add it to the result list, remove all the related edges:
 ``` plain
 g
 +